TheTechRobo/ShopChannel/README.md

 ## Who?
 We are a group of homebrew fans that want to provide the easiest way to get homebrew in the safest way possible.
-The team so far consists of darky, dhtdht020, KcrPL, Larsenv and CornierKhan1.
+The team so far consists of darky, dhtdht020, KcrPL, Spotlight, Larsenv, CornierKhan1 and Billy.

 ## When?
-The release date of The Open Shop Channel is unfortunately unknown.
+The release date of The Open Shop Channel is planned to be released on the WSC's shutdown day.

 ### Keep in contact...
 https://discord.gg/by6mR5N